NaomiProject/naomi-docs/installation/linux.md

 ```shell
 $ . <( wget -O - https://installers.projectnaomi.com/naomi-setup.sh )
 ```
-You will be prompted you will be successively prompted for input to choose:
+You will be prompted successively for input to direct the install process:
-1.
+1. Uninterrupted or guided install
-2.
+2. Release level of software to install
 3.
 On completion of the install you should